Well, how would you feel if billions of dollars in scholarships go unclaimed every year? Does it make your stomach turn?

 When Are Scholarships Unclaimed?

 There are some instances where scholarships go unclaimed, but, it is much less than what the myth claims.
-Most of the big scholarships usually have winners.
+Most of the big

 One reason for unclaimed scholarships is that there aren’t applicants who meet the criteria.
 The restrictions of the scholarship may be so specific that it doesn’t receive applicants.